 Additionally, we separately maintain a conflict of interest policy governing the handling of actual or apparent conflicts of interest between personal and professional relationships of our officers, employees (if any) and directors (collectively, "AFCG Covered Persons"), including in the case where an AFCG Covered Person may have a relationship with our borrowers or other clients.
 Pursuant to our conflict of interest policy, in such circumstances where an AFCG Covered Person's outside business activities include an investment in or management role at one of our borrowers or other clients, such AFCG Covered Person shall not participate in any decision making processes that will give rise to a potential or actual conflict of interest unless approved by the Audit and Valuation Committee of our Board.
 An AFCG Covered Person may seek approval for making an investment in or engaging in outside activity with a borrower by sending a written request to our legal department describing the nature of the investment or the outside activity, the time commitment involved, the parties for whom such AFCG Covered Person will be working with or associated with, and other relevant particulars of such activity.
-Requests to engage in such investment in or management role at a borrower or a client that is approved pursuant to our conflict of interest policy does not alone, without participating in any decision making processes that will give rise to a conflict of interest, constitute a "conflict of interest" for purposes of our conflict of interest policy.
+Requests to engage in such investment and outside activity will be reviewed and approved by our legal department on a case-by-case basis.
+The investment in or management role at a borrower or a client that is approved pursuant to our conflict of interest policy does not alone, without participating in any decision making processes that will give rise to a conflict of interest, constitute a "conflict of interest" for purposes of our conflict of interest policy.